 Initially, the PRODOC’s design did not contemplate the communications area, nor a person responsible for it, however, in the PRODOC, communication activities related to each Outcome were planned, estimated at USD 90,000 and intended for the production of audio-visual material.
 Despite this, the design of the project did not allocate a budget destined to develop a plan or a strategic approach for the communication of the entire project, translating this into one of the weakest areas of the whole intervention and offered little function to support in the execution and specification of the project's objectives.
 Despite this, the project has tried to meet communication needs, so in 2018, a plan was developed that still awaits approval.

 Based on the review of the communication products developed by the project and in agreement with the opinion of the majority of people interviewed, it is considered that the communication of the project responds more to the corporate area of UNDP than to the specific objectives of the project in terms of executing the Outcomes in the territory.
 Although communication in the field has been foreseen from Strategy 1.1 and provides the participation of the ONGs that accompany some of their products, in practice, there is a weak relationship between the communication activities developed with the products and results of the project.
-It is not yet perceived that the communication area companions and are adequately exploited from a strategic perspective to support the realisation of the project’s objectives.
+It is not yet perceived that the communication area accompanies and is adequately exploited from a strategic perspective to support the realisation of the project’s objectives.
 For example, the positioning of climate change and resilience issues which is surprisingly low in the beneficiaries, executing partners and practically all the stakeholders interviewed.

 The central theme of resilience, which gives its name to the project, while it has been conceptualised, principles and strategies have been defined, in some cases, it is not clear how it is operationalised from the Outcomes and its results.
 Likewise, resilience as a differential focus of the project remains unnoticed or in other cases, as a diffuse concept for the actors outside of UNDP, a situation that contributes that each stakeholder waits for the priorities they identified to be accepted by the project, however, there is a high positioning and remembrance of ecosystem services matter.
 This matter is evidenced in the project's strategy, which indicates that the care of the aforementioned services is fundamental for the PANs, the productive systems, and in general, they are transversal to the 7 principles of resilience, as established by the project's theory of change.